protyposis/yi-mirrorless-firmware-tools/README.md

 YI M1 Mirrorless Camera Firmware Unpacker
 =========================================

 A firmware unpacker for YI M1 firmware files.
-Currently does not much more than parsing the section headers of a firmware file and extracting the sections into separate files.
-Works with all firmware versions.
+Parses the section headers of a firmware file and extracts the sections into separate files (all firmware versions), and splits and decompresses the firmware code section (currently FW 3.0-int only).

 Requirements: Node.js & npm